 11.2 Information about Subprocessors.
 Information about Subprocessors, including their names, locations and activities, is available at: https://firebase.google.com/terms/subprocessors (as may be updated by Google from time to time in accordance with these Terms).

 11.3 Requirements for Subprocessor Engagement.
 When engaging any Subprocessor, Google will:

 - ensure via a written contract that:

-- the Subprocessor only accesses and uses Customer Data to the extent required to perform the obligations subcontracted to it, and does so in accordance with the Agreement (including these Terms) and Privacy Shield; and
+- the Subprocessor only accesses and uses Customer Data to the extent required to perform the obligations subcontracted to it, and does so in accordance with the Agreement (including these Terms); and

-- if the GDPR applies to the processing of Customer Personal Data, the data protection obligations set out in Article 28(3) of the GDPR, as described in these Terms, are imposed on the Subprocessor; and
+- if the processing of Customer Personal Data is subject to European Data Protection Law, the data protection obligations described in these Terms (as referred to in Article 28(3) of the GDPR, if applicable) are imposed on the Subprocessor; and

 - remain fully liable for all obligations subcontracted to, and all acts and omissions of, the Subprocessor.